Screen Flickering Overview

 Now, you will find nothing flickering in the screen and your laptop works fine.

 Solution 3: Uninstall and Reinstall Display Drivers

 If your task manager is flickering, it means your display adapter driver is corrupted or damaged or outdated.
-Under this circumstance, you are recommended to update display drivers to fix this app won’t open with built-in administrator account issue on Windows 10.
+Under this circumstance, you are recommended to update display drivers.

 1. Press start button and type Device Manager in the box.
 Then hit Enter to log on to Device Manager.